Rosemary Redfield

 Rosemary Jeanne Redfield is a microbiologist associated with the University of British Columbia where she worked as a faculty member in the Department of Zoology from 1993 until retiring in 2021.

 Education

 Redfield completed her undergraduate degree in biochemistry at Monash University.
 She continued her education at McMaster University where she completed her MSc in 1980.
 Her thesis titled, "Methylation and chromatin conformation of adenovirus type 12 DNA sequences in transformed cells," dealt with the chromatin structure and SDNA methylation.
 Redfield received her PhD in Biological Sciences from Stanford University under Allan M. Campbell.

 Research and career

 Redfield completed postdoctoral work at Harvard University with Richard Charles Lewontin and Johns Hopkins School of Medicine with Hamilton O. Smith, an American microbiologist and 1978 Nobel Laureate.
 She played an early role in the refutation of the GFAJ-1 "arsenic life" results of Felisa Wolfe-Simon.
-She joined University of British Columbia as a faculty member in 1993.
-Rosie's primary research focus has been on the evolution and molecular biology of natural competence in bacteria, or the process through which bacteria take up DNA from their environment.
-Throughout her career, Redfield championed alternative hypotheses and was not afraid to question generalized assumptions in her field.
-She notably critiqued a NASA-funded research study by exposing egregious experimental and technical flaws in the research paper.
-She strongly believes in openness of research and she utilizes her blog as living lab notebook that is open to the public.
+She joined University of British Columbia as a faculty member in 1993, primarily researching natural competence in bacteria, and has advocated for transparency in the research process.
 She retired in 2021.